kelvin-wahome/Git-Tracker/README.md

    - INPUT:"repo name"
    - OUTPUT:"Repository of this name doesn't exist"

-### Development
-Want to contribute?
-Great!

-To fix a bug or enhance an existing module, follow these steps:

-- Fork the repo
-- Create a new branch (`git checkout -b improve-feature`)
-- Make the appropriate changes in the files
-- Add changes to reflect the changes made
-- Commit your changes (`git commit -am 'Improve feature'`)
-- Push to the branch (`git push origin improve-feature`)
-- Create a Pull Request
 ## Known Bugs
 There are no known bugs
 ## Technologies Used